Ultimate Mortal Kombat 3: Sega Genesis

-The Sega Genesis version was developed by Avalanche Software and published by Williams Entertainment on October 11, 1996, in North America and by Acclaim Entertainment on November 28, 1996, in Europe (Mega Drive version).
+The Sega Genesis version was developed by Avalanche Software and published by Williams Entertainment on October 11, 1996, in North America and by Acclaim Entertainment on November 28, 1996, in Europe.
 Much like the SNES port, this version of the game uses the code from Sculptured Software's prior port of the original MK3 released a year earlier.
-Due to the limitations of the system's hardware, the Sega Genesis port featured inferior graphics and sound to these of the SNES port.
+Due to the limitations of the system's hardware, the Sega Genesis port featured inferior graphics and sound to that of the SNES port.
 Like on the SNES, Sheeva was removed, Shao Kahn's treasure chest has only 10 boxes, the announcer no longer says the characters' names, Kitana's "Kiss of Death" only inflates heads, Scorpion's "Hellraiser" Fatality is different, Sonya's Friendship from Mortal Kombat 3 is used, and the game retains the Bank stage.
 There were, however, several differences.
 Unlike the SNES version, the Genesis version features more stages: with the addition of the five new ones, it also features six of the original ones from MK3, including the Subway, Bank, Rooftop, Soul Chamber, The Temple, and The Pit 3.
-There are several additional cuts regarding special and finishing moves: both Animalities and Mercy were removed; Rain and Noob were given a Brutality, but no other finishing moves; Human Smoke shares Scorpion's combos, rather than having unique ones; in Stryker's Friendship, the running characters are replaced by dogs.
+There are several additional cuts regarding special and finishing moves: both Animalities and Mercy were removed; Human Smoke shares Scorpion's combos, rather than having unique ones.
 It did, however, have exclusive features in comparison to the arcade.
-Again, like the SNES port, Rain and Noob Saibot are made playable characters along with bosses Motaro and Shao Kahn, and Mileena, Ermac, and Classic Sub-Zero are playable without any need of codes; Brutalities are also included in this version.
+Rain and Noob Saibot are made playable characters but, unlike the SNES port, were only given brutalities for finishing moves.
+Motaro and Shao Kahn are also playable in 2-player mode, and Mileena, Ermac, and Classic Sub-Zero are playable without any need of codes.
+Brutalities are also included in this version.
 Shang Tsung can morph into Robot Smoke, Noob Saibot, and Rain, which is not possible in the arcades, while Nightwolf is given the Red Shadow shoulder move that was later used in MKT.
 This version also features a rendition of Pong entitled MK4, which is the same as the one that appeared in the Genesis/Mega Drive port of MK3.